Helsinki, Finland · Wednesday 19 August 2026

 Adjusted Time

-Helsinki Marathon is a full marathon held in Helsinki, Finland, scheduled for Saturday 19 August 2023.
-The course is run on trail surface with 73m of total elevation gain, reaching a maximum altitude of 14m above sea level.
+Helsinki Marathon is a full marathon held in Helsinki, Finland.
+It is scheduled for Wednesday 19 August 2026.
+The course is run on road surface with 73m of total climbing, with its high point near 14m above sea level.
 For registration and full race details, visit the official Helsinki Marathon website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Helsinki Marathon against other marathons to find the right race for your goals.